FedeClaudi/Term.jl/docs/src/adv/repr.md

 now every time we display an instance of `myFancyType` in the console, we get a nice representation (note that that's not true for `print(obj)`!).

+!!! warning "Docs display"
+    Ooopss... it looks like the `Panel` display in the example above is not working out in the Docs.
+It will look fine in your REPL though!

 ## Termshow
 Very nice, but what if I don't have access to where the types are created (perhaps they are in another package) but still want to have the nice display?
 One way is to use `termshow`:
 ```@example repr